 I needed to declutter and just couldn’t face that fact. emotional toll of clutter

 Clutter is stuck energy

 When you’re stuck in any area of life, it’s hard to move forward; to see new ideas; to move on to the next project or make a fresh start.
 I’ve now had to declutter two more times because each time I’ve moved, it’s been to smaller quarters.
-And because I see clients in my studio, my space needs to be clutter-free, welcoming, neat and tidy.
-I want you to feel welcome and comfortable in my space and clutter makes that impossible.

 The emotional toll of clutter can be devastating.
 Maybe you find yourself running late all the time because you can’t find the shirt you wanted to wear or the mate to the pair of shoes that matches your outfit.
 Or your keys. negative emotions because of clutter

 Negative Emotions Because of Clutter